 Do you need help to get better mental health?
 Do you want to help someone struggling with mental health?

 Poor mental health can affect every part of your life.
-At Shell-It: better mental health - we give helpful tips, tools and resources to fight mental health problems.
+Dealing with poor mental health is more than taking medication and talking with someone.
+You need to manage it daily.
+That's where we can help.
+At Shell-It, we give helpful tips, tools and resources to fight mental health problems.
 You can feel better, more motivated and less stressed.

 Poor mental health can cause problems in all parts of your life.
 We understand it's hard to fight it.
 There is a big cost to not manage it.
 Poor mental health increases homelessness, job loss, disability, addiction, bad relationships and more.

 You need to know yourself, understand mental health & have a mental health plan.
-Imagine starting your day and feel more in control of your mental health.
+Imagine starting your day and have control of your mental health.
 This can be possible.

 There is ton of information and mis-information.
-We break it down into easy-to-understand tools for you or help someone else.
+We give easy-to-understand tools for you or help someone else.
 Be happier, more motivated, more confident and less stressed.
 See how we can help

 “Shirleen is extremely skillful in communicating new learnings to others.
 Shirleen values, encourages and recognizes the importance of self-care.”